 The majority of volunteer programs are drawn towards gap-year students.
 This means that, more often than not, volunteers bring very little volunteering or professional experience to the program.

 Having limited experience means that volunteers may lack cross-cultural understandings and the skills in which you would gain from professional work, i.e. teamwork, management skills, time management skills etc,.
-These are all skills that benefit the volunteer program immensely.
+These are all skills that benefit the volunteer program immensely and is one of the big problems with volunteer tourism.

 #15 Language barriers make it difficult to undertake volunteer work